rfielding/cpabe/cmd/cpabe/README.md

 // Recursive node type.
 Blank by default during serialization type Requirement struct {
-  Term string // leaf statement in the form: field:value Require Requirement // reference that can be literally pulled in And []Requirement
+  V string // leaf statement in the form: field:value Require Requirement // reference that can be literally pulled in And []Requirement
   Or []Requirement // ultimately, everything will be: [or [and ...],[and ...]]